 Project “Sustainability measures for water-related ecosystems in the Lower Dniester Ramsar Site” financed by ADC

 In December 2014 BIOTICA has started the implementation of the project “Sustainability measures for water-related ecosystems in the Lower Dniester Ramsar Site” with kind support of Austrian Development Cooperation (ADC).
 It is a continuity of the project "Improving the management of water resources and ecosystem protection in Ramsar Site" Lower Dniester " also supported by ADC.
+On 12 OF February 2015 it was organized the launching ceremony at the Ministry of Environment where were invited representatives of central and local authorities, relevant institutions, NGOs and business.

 The project “Sustainability measures for water-related ecosystems in the Lower Dniester Ramsar Site” will be implemented in the period December 2014 – November 2017 and has the objective to contribute to water management mitigating the environmental risks in favour of using an ecosystem services approach.